 This period of turbulence has created so many unknowns and questions.
 It is extremely challenging to solve these problems and concerns, sift through the changing information that comes to us each day and to make sense of the directions to take.
 The unknowns are multiple and significant.
 But virtual Study Club meetings can help.

-START A VIRTUAL CLUB: Is coronavirus keeping you from networking in person with your referring practices?
-Talk to a Study Club advisor to learn more about virtual tools and online resources to help your specialist practice survive the crisis.
+START A VIRTUAL CLUB: Talk to a Study Club advisor to learn more about virtual tools and online resources.

 We do not have to bear these concerns by ourselves.
 We are not alone in this turmoil.
 Our colleagues share the same frustrations and are searching for the same answers.
 With virtual Study Clubs, you can collaborate with members of your interdisciplinary team guided by Spear online tools and curricula.